Published By Janet Gershen-Siegel at January 23rd, 2018

 Loan amounts are commonly about $20,000.
 Lenders normally will pull your business credit, so you should have some credit already established and in some cases lenders will want to see tax returns.
 Rates vary based upon risk for this program, and there usually are not a lot of funding sources who offer it.

-Credit cards often offer 0% intro rates for up to two years– rather handy for startups especially.
+Credit cards often offer 0% intro rates for up to two years.
+This is rather handy for startups especially.
 Credit lines allow you to take out more cash at a much cheaper rate than do cards.
 These are the primary two differences which will affect you between credit cards and credit line.
 Investopedia even says that, “lines of credit are potentially useful hybrids of credit cards.”

 Both cards and lines are revolving credit.
 Credit lines are more difficult to qualify for as card approvals are commonly very fast, many times automated, while at the same time line require an in-depth underwriting review.
 Lines usually offer lower rates, according to Bankrate card rates average 13% while lines average 4%.